Feecode/project3/README.md

 # new project

-this project was created on local system by faisal malik.
+this project was created on local system by Faisal malik.